unruly/java-8-matchers/README.md

 # Examples

-Below are some examples of the java-8-matchers API
+Below are some examples of the java-8-matchers API.

 ## Optionals